yktoo/yktoo.com/content/blog/0315/index.en.md

 ## Les Bottières {#les-bottieres}

-We've reached //Les Bottières// shortly before the sunset, which was great, because driving on a windy mountain road in complete darkness is hardly enjoyable.
+We've reached {{< fl "Les Bottières" >}} shortly before the sunset, which was great, because driving on a windy mountain road in complete darkness is hardly enjoyable.
 The entire journey took us some twelve hours.
 ![](img:1.bp.blogspot.com/-HDI-i1N5-wM/WMWIoJ7AutI/AAAAAAAApk0/9baMELDA4Pkc70EMaDFXXwMdDzv4PYT1ACPcB/s1600/dsc04074.picasaweb.jpg:a "Our hotel in Les Bottières.")

 Our hotel was of a miserly sort, with only very basic stuff included.
 Everything else, like internet access, sauna, TV, even towels and bed linen, had to be paid separately.
 But that wasn't even the most worrisome part.